BWTSE/Scenarios/tickets/instructions.md

 Feel free to modify the existing codebase (even the tests) in any way you want as long as you maintain the existing functionality.

-Hint: the editor supports a [set of shortcuts](https://github.com/ajaxorg/ace/wiki/Default-Keyboard-Shortcuts).
+Tip: the editor supports a [set of shortcuts](https://github.com/ajaxorg/ace/wiki/Default-Keyboard-Shortcuts).

 ## Task checklist
 * Added a `TicketTypePeriodRestricted` as a subtype of `TicketType`.